 Curious as to how the process in Illinois really stacks up against other states, I contacted CCAI Adoption Services, a placement agency located in Colorado with experience in placing children all over the US.
 They concur that Illinois’ process is grueling.

 The email goes on to say, “Illinois’ process is LONG.
 For example, Colorado’s approval process is less than one week, largely because it is privatized.
-This prevents state resources from being bogged down, and since the privatized approving agency is regularly audited by the state, it helps keep the process clean and in accordance with requirements.”
+This prevents state resources from being bogged down, and since the privatized approving agency is regularly audited by the state, it helps keep the process clean and by requirements.”

 Illinois’ process, with the home studies being reviewed by one person in the Department of Children and Family Services, “seems vulnerable to the individual bias(es) of the coordinator responsible for review/approval.”